Content warning: some homophobic language

 I don’t have queer cis male friends.
 Sorry to the queer cis guys who think they’re my friends.
 There’s a New York Times article about friendship, and apparently, lots of people are misinformed about their friendships, as in they are definitely not reciprocal.
 Also, sorry to the cis guys who are queer but for their own reasons won’t claim that identity.

 I probably sound like a judgmental bitxh, right?
 That’s ok.
-I’ve spent so much time thinking about why I don’t have queer male friends, because part of it has to be because of me and my personality, I’ll always accept that.
+I’ve spent so much time thinking about why I don’t have queer male friends, because part of it has to be because of me and my personality.
+I’ll accept that.
 Part of it is also because of the general passive-aggressiveness that tends to dominate my relationships with queer cis men my age.
-I say my age because I’ve always had a problem relating to people my age, I’ve just gotten along with adults better.
-Hell, I get along better with the weird old men at the bathhouses that ask me to “suck their titties” then with the guys I’m with here.
+I say my age because I’ve always had a problem relating to people my age.
+When I was younger, I got along with adults better.
+Hell, even now I get along better with the weird old men at the bathhouses that ask me to “suck their titties” then with the guys I’m with here.

 But back to this passive-aggressiveness.
 You know, I consider myself to be a bit of a paranoid person.
 And so there have been times in which I have questioned whether or not some queer men I have interacted with feel some type of way about me.
 But at Oberlin, people are very quick to say “You’re making that up, they don’t dislike you, you’re just dramatic, stop being crazy.”
 I literally told a supervisor that I thought that some guy hated me.
 The supervisor asked me “Did they ever say the words ‘I hate you?'”
 I said “They told me not to smile at them.”
 The supervisor said “But they never said ‘I hate you?’
 So we don’t know if they do.”